paulopereira1987/xray-connector-plugin/README.md

-This add-on enables an easy integration between Jenkins and Xray Test Management for Jira, providing the means for successful Continuous Integration by allowing users to report automated testing results.
+This plugin enables continuous integration using Jenkins and Xray Test Management.
+In a nutshell, this connector provides tasks to publish test results from Jenkins to Xray.
 Please refer to the [documentation](https://confluence.xpand-it.com/display/XRAY/Integration+with+Jenkins), for more information.

 If you need any further assistance or want to report a bug, please contact us in our [support system](http://xraysupport.xpand-it.com).